UnityRPG/2-Core-Combat/README.md

-## Unity RPG Course - Section 2 - Core Combat
+# Unity RPG Course - Section 2 - Core Combat
-Section 2 our upcoming RPG course, see our course list [here](https://www.udemy.com/u/bentristem/).
-The full course is part of [this ](https://www.udemy.com/draft/1110626/?instructorPreviewMode=guest&password=earlyaccess) kickstarter campaign which was over 200% funded.
+This is section 2 of our [Unity RPG]( http://gdev.tv/rpggithub) course – the full course is part of a Kickstarter campaign which was over 200% funded.
+You will benefit from the fact we have already taught over 360,336 students game development, many shipping commercial games as a result.

 You're welcome to download, fork or do whatever else legal with all the files!
+Please note that future sections contain assets with commecial use restrictions.
+The real value is in our huge, high-quality online tutorials that accompany this repo.
+You can check out the course here: [Unity RPG]( http://gdev.tv/rpggithub)

+## In This Section

-## How To Build / Compile
+### How To Build / Compile
 This is a Unity project.
 If you're familiar with source control, then "clone this repo".
 Otherwise download the contents, and navigate to `Assets > Levels` then open any `.unity` file.

 This branch is the course branch, each commit corresponds to a lecture in the course.
 The current state is our latest progress.

-## Lecture List
+### Lecture List
 Here are the lectures of the course for this section...

 ### Section 2 Introduction ###